OpenZeppelin/cairo-contracts/docs/Utilities.md

 ## Constants

-The Cairo programming language includes myriad quirks relative to other programming languages.
+The Cairo programming language includes unique features and limitations relative to other programming languages.
 To ease the readability of Cairo Contract tests, this project includes reusable constant variables.

 ### `MAX_UINT256`